-A SAN is a key piece of technology in data storage in several types of infrastructure, but there are varying implementations and standards on the market.
-In this article, we are going to review the key differences between FC, FCoE and iSCSI in order to help you choose the best option.
+A SAN (Storage Area Network) is one of the key infrastructural technologies in data storage and there are varying implementations and standards common for different business use-cases.
+In this article, we review the key differences between FC, FCoE and iSCSI in order to help you choose the best option.

-First, let’s quickly discuss storage area network (SAN) basics — networks used by storage devices and their clients (application/database/web servers, etc).
-SAN operates with data blocks, so it is a lower-level solution than shared network storage.
-SAN is extremely durable and fast thanks to low data transfer latencies and a focus on guaranteed data block delivery.
+Storage area network is a block-level solution that is used by storage devices and their clients (application/database/web servers, etc).
+SAN operates with data blocks, so it is a lower-level solution than shared network storage which provides a number of upsides.
+SAN is extremely durable and fast due to low data transfer latencies and a focus on guaranteed data block delivery.

 These blocks are a portion of binary data allocated onto the storage.
 In the case of a USB drive, it is a simple data block.
-But when referring to SAN storage, these blocks are called “chunks,” as they can be allocated across an array of hard drives and vary in size.
+SAN, in turn, contains data blocks of different volumes distributed between hard drives.

 Operating systems combine these blocks into a usable data volume, with file systems and files/folders.